 Business travel and the environment

-Business travel accounts for a large proportion of the emissions that can damage the environment, so finding ways to reduce business travel can help not only your business but also your local area and the wider environment.
+Finding ways to reduce business travel can help not only your business but also your local area and the wider environment.

 You can also reduce your transport costs, such as fuel bills and vehicle tax, by choosing vehicles that are more environmentally friendly and using them more efficiently.